MariaGarzon/bikesharing/README.md

 2. Position bikes in the most used areas
 3. Offering incentives during traditional cummuting hours during the week to make bikes more accessible

-For a visual summari please follow the link below
+For a visual summary please follow the link below:

 [link to dashboard](https://prod-useast-b.online.tableau.com/#/site/alimentaria/workbooks/53369?:origin=card_share_link)